Olaussen/Olaussen/README.md

 ## I'm a Norwegian student, gamer, memer, garbage programmer and nature lover🌳🦌!

+- 💻 Working part time as a Fullstack Developer at [Aboveit AS][aboveit]!
 - 📚 Studying M.Sc in Informatics - Artificial Intelligence at [NTNU][ntnu]!
 - 🔭 Done with B.Sc. in Informatics from [NTNU][ntnu]!
 - 😎 Founder of the group [Angstboksen][angstboksen]!
-- 🌱 I’m currently learning everything there is to learn 🤣
-- 🥅 2020 Goals: Maybe finish a project before starting a new one for a change 😁
-- 🎯 2021 Goals: Continue the ways of 2020, where I actually finished some projects 😁
-- 😨 2022 Goals: Is it 2022 already?...
-- ⚡ Fun facts: I love hunting, nature and I play the guitar
+- ⚡ Fun facts: I can basically quote the whole LOTR trilogy :)

 ### Connect with me: